 | Life given through the Son | Peace lived out daily |

 This peace is not fragile or temporary.
 It flows from knowing that salvation was God’s purpose from the beginning.
 The believer rests, not because life is easy, but because God’s heart has been revealed.
-That rest is strengthened by the promise of peace spoken by Christ Himself in John 14:27 Meaning — “Peace I Leave With You”, a peace grounded in salvation rather than circumstance.
+That rest is strengthened by the promise of peace spoken by Christ Himself in https://goodchristiannetwork.com/2025/12/19/john-1427-meaning-peace-i-leave-with-you/, a peace grounded in salvation rather than circumstance.

 Resting in the God Who Saves, Not Condemns